karan/Projects/README.md

 **Closest pair problem** - The closest pair of points problem or closest pair problem is a problem of computational geometry: given *n* points in metric space, find a pair of points with the smallest distance between them.

 **Sieve of Eratosthenes** - The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes (below 10 million or so).

+**Backtracking Algorithms** - Implement a Sudoku Solver based on backtracking algorithm.

 Graph